luxury02/blog/Glazed-RAT.md

 This can help us understand what type of information the stealer collects.

 Upon further inspection, we see that 90% of this is “natived,” which is not a good sign.

+(By ‘natived,’ I mean the code has been converted into a binary format (like a DLL on Windows), which makes it harder for us to read or understand using traditional decompiling methods.)

 After looking at the `FileHelper.class`, here’s what it steals: